 The Kingdom of Bavaria was created in 1806 and was ruled by the family of Wittelsbach.

-The most famous member of this family is undoubtedly Empress Elisabeth, who, before her marriage to the emperor of Austria, held the titles Duchess in Bavaria and Princess of Bavaria.
+The most famous member of this family is undoubtedly Empress Elisabeth.
+Before her marriage to the emperor of Austria she held the titles Duchess in Bavaria and Princess of Bavaria.
 The title Duke of Bavaria was reserved for members of the ruling family Wittelsbach, to which Sisi's mother belonged as daughter of King Maximilian I of Bavaria and Queen Caroline.
-Sisi's father, Duke Max was Duke in Bavaria, because he belonged to the sideline of the family who are not eligible for the kingship.
+Sisi's father, Duke Max was Duke in Bavaria, because he belonged to the sideline of the family who is not eligible for the kingship.

 The Kingdom of Saxony was formed only in 1806, before that the area was part of the Holy Roman Empire.
 After the Holy Roman Empire collapsed the electorate of Saxony received the status Kingdom from Napoleon Bonaparte.
 Saxonia was the only German Kingdom that supported Napoleon up to the end, fair!

-Colditz castle was a notorious prison during WW II.
-It was thought to be the best secured prison, and allied officers who had escaped from other prisons where brought here.
+Colditz Castle was a notorious prison during WW II.
+It was thought to be the best-secured prison and allied officers who had escaped from other prisons were brought here.

 If you visit this castle the main emphasis is in this period.
 There is not much left of the long history of the castle (first build in 1046) before the war.